rydmike/flex_color_scheme/README.md

 > the `toTheme` method.
 For the custom `FlexSchemeColor` objects we made for example 4 and 5 we did not specify
 > any error color, so they are already `null` and get the default fixed Material error in dark mode anyway.
 > However, the built-in schemes do specify their error color for both their light and dark schemes, mostly they use
-> the same Material default error color, but some of the red colored schemes use the high contrast Material error
+> the same Material default error color, but some red colored schemes use the high contrast Material error
 > color.
 Because the light error color is defined, if we do not want `toDark` to compute a dark scheme error color that
 > changes with the level, we can modify its value to null before `toDark` is used.